tomohisaota/BTKInjector/README.md

 ```

 ## Global injector
-Just like other DI container, you can setup global injector as entry point.
+Just like other DI containers, you can setup global injector as entry point.

 ```objc
     [BTKGlobalInjector setupGlobalInjector:^(id<BTKMutableInjector> mInjector) {